menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 **Daughter:** Wow! that is great.
 Can we actually build a few models and see the results ourselves?

 **You:** Sure.
 The "e1071" library in R and "sklearn" library in python has the implementation of SVM.
+Let's first build a simple model in R and visualize how the decision boundary actually looks like using a linear svm.

+**Daughter:** This is great.
+I can clearly see the decision boundary and the separation of data.

-We can build a model using these libraries.
-Let's build a svm classifier in python for classification of cancer as malignant or benign.
+**You:** Now, let's build a svm classifier in python for classification of cancer as malignant or benign.

 <p align="center"> <img src="Screen Shot 2019-12-13 at 12.17.30 AM.png" width="856" > </p>